 14. Provide downloadable worksheets for each key lesson

 When an online class is offered on-demand in a watch-only format, each individual participant can be engaged through homework.
 Downloadable worksheets for each key lesson with an outline to gather the necessary information, questions to be answered and implementation guidelines provide the participant with the resources necessary to customize the curriculum and solve their organization’s unique needs.
-There is no ‘one size fits all’ strategy, despite what ‘experts’ promote.
+There is no ‘one size fits all strategy, despite what ‘experts’ promote.

 15. Use short explainer videos

-Explainer videos can improve online classes by engaging participants with its vibrant colors and eye-catching animation.
+Explainer videos can improve online classes by engaging participants with their vibrant colors and eye-catching animation.
 The short and concise nature of an explainer video is also great for breaking down complex subjects into fun, bite-sized facts that can be easily digested.